Hook Lighthouse in Ireland is the oldest operational lighthouse in the world. Located in Southern Ireland it is well worth planning a trip to visit.

-There is just something magical about lighthouses.
-They evoke thoughts of pirates, ships in the night and so many more amazing sea faring stories.
-During our trip to Ireland we visited Hook Head lighthouse in Southern Ireland which is the oldest operational lighthouse in the world.
+During our trip to Ireland, we visited Hook Head lighthouse in Southern Ireland which is the oldest operational lighthouse in the world.

 Each section of the lighthouse has its own story.
 You can see where the lighthouse keepers lived inside the lighthouse and worked 24 hours a day together.

-There is a lovely cafe and store in the old lighthouse keepers house on the grounds.
+There are a lovely cafe and store in the old lighthouse keepers' house on the grounds.
 The staff is incredibly friendly and happy to answer any questions you have about the area and Hook Head Lighthouse.

 During the tour, we were able to visit multiple levels of the lighthouse.
 I have to say when I heard we were climbing to the top of the lighthouse I was not overly excited.

 All I could picture was tons of stairs and tight compact spaces.
 In reality, there are a ton of stairs but the tour is broken up by level.

 You stop and explore each level which gives you a chance to catch your breath for a second before going up more stairs.
 The stairwell is wider than I thought and not very cramped (thank goodness)

 When you get to the top portions are really windy!
 If you have long hair I highly suggest bringing a hairband or you may end up with some crazy wild hair as I had above.